boegel/easybuild-wiki/FAQ.md

 We are trying to remove as much os dependencies as possible, however we can not (yet) build an entire linux system from scratch.

-## I cannot create a easyblock for 'r' ##

-Because Easybuild follows the [CapWords](http://en.wikipedia.org/wiki/CamelCase) convention, this is indeed impossible.
-A work-around would be to create a 'R_' easyblock and specify this inside the easyconfig file with `easyblock="R_"`.

 ## Can I add a dependency on an os specific package (rpm, deb) ##

 Yes, but better if you not, they are not really portable: